Frimi01/Frimi01-Projects/FriBrowse/README.md

 1. ~~Add subfolders to bookmark manager.~~
 2. Drag and drop bookmarks.
 3. Move off google api.
-4. Remake the look while keeping the minimalistic theme.
+4. ~~Remake the look while keeping the minimalistic theme.~~
+5. Custom background and themes

 # How to use with google search api.